-Fig. Fig. sequences in a washing cycle.
-These have 16 ribs with pegs which act on the programmer integral with pegs which act on the programmer integral micro-switches.
+Programmable cards are used to control the various sequences in a washing cycle.
+These have 16 ribs with pegs which act on the programmer integral micro-switches.
 Each rib has its own function.
-The card is fed through the programmer using mechanically transferred impules from the programmer motor.
+The card is fed through the programmer using mechanically transferred impules from the program-